DavidCEllis/PrefabClasses/docs/extra/performance_tests.md

 for constructing classes. `python -c "pass"` used as a baseline.

 `collections` is imported for `namedtuple` and `typing` is imported for `NamedTuple`.

+The base launch time for python on the Macbook seemed to be significantly slower while subsequent import times were not affected as heavily.
+This makes the relative scaling significantly different between the two machines.

 #### XPS 13 ####